phalt/django-api-domains/docs/files.md

 Your domain may need to communicate with another domain.
 That domain can be in another web server across the web, or it could be within the same server.
 It could even be a third-party service.
 When your domain needs to talk to other domains, you should define **all interactions with it in the interfaces.py file**.
 Combined with APIs (see above), this forms the bounded context of the domain, and prevents domain logic leaking in.

 Consider interfaces.py like a mini _Anti-Corruption Layer_.
 Most of the time it won't change and it'll just pass on arguments to an API function.
 But when the other domain moves - say you extract it into it's own web service, your domain only needs to update the code in `interfaces.py` to reflect the change.
 No complex refactoring needed, woohoo!

+It's worth noting that some guides would consider this implementation a code smell because it has the potential for creating shallow methods or pass-through methods.
+This is somewhat true, and leads us back to the [pragmatism](/using/#be-pragmatic) point in our guide.
+If you find your `interfaces.py` is redundant, then you probably don't need it.
+That said: **we recommend starting with it and removing it later**.

 An interfaces.py may look like: